rsksmart/devportal/docs/01-concepts/glossary.md

 ---
 sidebar_position: 1.5
-title: Glossary
+title: Rootstock Glossary | Key Terms and Definitions
 sidebar_label: Rootstock Glossary
-tags: [rsk, rootstock, solutions, courses, guides, tutorials, glossary]
+tags: [rsk, rootstock, developer tools, courses, guides, tutorials, glossary]
 description: "This glossary contains key terms and definitions to help you better understand the technologies and concepts related to Rootstock."
 ---

 This glossary contains key terms and definitions to help you better understand the technologies and concepts related to Rootstock.

 Whether you're building on the Rootstock platform or simply exploring, these definitions will provide clarity on essential terms commonly used in the Rootstock Ecosystem.